eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 We are excited to announce the latest update to DataManager v23.3.1, which introduces new features, improvements and bug fixes.

-v23.3.1 of eccenca DataManager ships the following fixes:
+v23.3.1 of DataManager ships the following fixes:

 -   _Workspace configuration:_ explore `defaultGraph` is now correctly evaluated.

-v23.3.0 of eccenca DataManager adds the following new features:
+v23.3.0 of DataManager adds the following new features:

 -   Implemented Charts module with Shacl integration.
 -   Added option to show edges without the shapes on the EasyNav canvas and in the sidebar, i.e. the node expansion is still shaped.
 -   Query module allows simple query creation with an form assisted dialogue.

-v23.3.0 of eccenca DataManager ships the following changes:
+v23.3.0 of DataManager ships the following changes:

 -   Internal:
     -   Query module is migrated from Redux to a Context storage.